mihirsavadi/mihirsavadi.github.io/_pages/about.md

 - __March, 2016__: <br/>
   Enlisted into the Singapore Army.
 2 years of National Service (Army, Navy, Airforce, Police, or Civil Defense Services) is mandatory for Citizens.
 Basic Military Training (BMT) was rough; it didn't get any easier afterwards but it got a lot more fun.
 - __November, 2015__: <br/>
   Graduated High school.
-Completed the International Baccalaureate with Higher Level Physics, Economics, and Mathematics.
+Completed the International Baccalaureate with Higher Level Physics, Economics, and Mathematics (with statistics).

 </div>